Frank7779/littleTimesSeriesStuff/readme.txt

 analysis is needed, feel free to contact me (cause for the code/script it's not that imported I guess).

 The data itself is stored in the csv-file called timesSeries1_R.csv.
-The acutal R script imports the data needed from the csv-file, does a calculation, creates time series and plots the relevant results (and exports them in one pdf-file).
+The first R script (timeSeries1.R) imports the data needed from the csv-file, does one calculation, creates time series and plots them (and exports them in one pdf-file).

+More sophisticated code examples (actual time serires analysis etc.) coming soon.